View historical data with this PostgreSQL extension

-Postgres to the rescue
+PostgreSQL to the rescue

-Wouldn’t be great to solve this problem directly at the database level?
+Wouldn’t it be great to solve this problem directly at the database level?
 Maybe being able to query data like it was yesterday or last year?

 Well, turns out that SQL:2011, a relatively recent iteration of the sql standard, includes improved support for temporal databases, allowing the user to store historical data and easily query through it.